DallasNovakowski/DallasNovakowski/content/post/2023-10-19-faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-19-1.png" width="672" />

 You can see by the legend that the fading matches to the inner 66% of the data, then the inner 95%, with no fading at the outer 5%.
 The inner 66% of the data holds no special meaning to me.
-I find that the inner/outer 50% is more intuitive .
+I find that the inner/outer 50% is more intuitive, and directly translates to the commonly-used boxplot.

 - Alternative: change from 66% to 68%, reflecting +/-1 standard deviation, giving a more direct parallel to a critical descriptive statistic (as well as cohen's d).